Deck Refinishing

 Click on images below to view larger…

-Redwood deck after it has been refinished with a Level 1 stain.
+Redwood deck after it has been refinished with a transparent stain.
+Decks by Schmillen in Colorado Springs.

 1 – A Redwood deck after it has been cleaned and refinished with a Level 1 stain.